 It’s been a little while since I’ve shared a recipe on the blog, and I’m psyched to share my first recipe of 2017.
 These crispy garlic turmeric parsnip fries are absolutely delicious and so so easy.

-I developed a love for roasted parsnips during grad school.
+I developed a love for baked parsnips during grad school.
 Prior to that, I don’t recall ever having them, or at least ever buying or proactively choosing to have them.
 I’d just pass by them in the produce aisle and not give them a second thought.
 This was before I was into trying new produce items, which has obviously changed.
 And while I have an air fryer on my “want” list, these oven roasted parsnip fries work just as well.

 Dang, I was missing out.
 Like carrots, roasting helps bring out a sweeter flavor and caramelization.
 I remember learning about this in grad school – the dry heat from the oven helps caramelize the natural sugars in vegetables.
 Hence, more concentrated flavor.